Resource

 An interactive e-learning tool designed for foundation level doctors, but appropriate for all healthcare professionals which covers the knowledge needed to identify and reduce patient and environmental risk factors to assist with reducing inpatient falls.

-A new vision assessment tool which enables ward staff to quickly assess a patient’s eyesight in order to help prevent them falling or tripping while in hospital.
+This vision assessment tool enables ward staff to quickly assess a patient’s eyesight to help prevent them falling or tripping while in hospital.

 The Patient Safety Incident Response Framework (PSIRF) is a new approach to learning from safety events in healthcare.